nahanoo/curves/documentation/documentation.md

 ### Filling out the combined_metadata table

-The combined_metadata contains multiple sheets which need to be filled out.
+The `combined_metadata.xlsx` contains multiple sheets which includes all the metadata of your experiment.
+Below is explained how each sheet needs to be filled out.

 #### Metadata

-The Metadata sheet contains mandatory information about the experiment.
+The Metadata sheet contains mandatory information about the technical aspects of your experiment.

 <table><thead>
   <tr>